 It was 100-degree heat that knocked rookie John Maine out of the game and not the Toronto Blue Jays' batters.
 Maine struggled last season when given an opportunity to claim a spot in the Baltimore Orioles' rotation, but this time he seemed to have learned from his mistakes.
-His curveball and control were pinpoint for five innings of a 1-0 Baltimore victory.
+His curveball and control were pinpoint for most of the game, a 1-0 Baltimore victory.

 Maine, the Orioles' 2003 minor league pitcher of the year, performed ably in only his second major league start, but four innings still remained in the game.
 Tim Byrdak was the first Orioles reliever and he pitched 11/3 scoreless innings.
 Todd Williams followed and got the game into the ninth for B.J.
 Ryan, who dominated in a quick scoreless inning to close Maine's first career major league win.
 After the game, the mellow Maine simply shook a few hands and showed little emotion.
 Orioles interim manager Sam Perlozzo said Maine had likely earned the right to stay on the roster a bit longer.

 "I don't think John is a real excitable kid," Perlozzo said.
 "But if he gets people out, I get excited."

 Miguel Tejada drove in the game's only run on a single in the third, and second baseman Brian Roberts made spectacular defensive plays in critical situations, but it was the three relievers who saved the game for the young prospect Maine.
 Williams, who entered spring training having to earn a spot on the roster, pitched out of two game-deciding situations by using his greatest weapon, a superb sinker that induced double plays in the seventh and eighth innings to end threats.

 "If anything, my focus is in trying to get that ground ball," Williams said.